 Abu Dhabi Calling!
 One of the signature projects of OpenGulf, Abu Dhabi Calling! explores phone directories over the period 1970-2000 in order to understand locational patterns in demographics, ethnicity and urban development in the capital city of the United Arab Emirates across a period of rapid growth across three decades of late twentieth century history.
 (Download our poster about Abu Dhabi Calling! from the 2020 NYU Abu Dhabi Winter Institute in Digital Humanities here)

 Paris Bible Project.
 An automatic transcription project of so-called “Paris” or “Parisian” Bibles in Latin with the goal of understanding spatial-temporal patterns of abbreviation in the handwritten text as well as material and figural detail.

 Deep Illumination An early stage project using algorithmic techniques for the analysis of medieval manuscript illuminations exploring facial recognition, feature & object detection, pose, perspective, for combining very close, distant viewing and creative reuse.

 Open Medieval French (OpenMedFr).
-A text creation initiative aiming to publish open, plain text versions of works written over four centuries of Medieval French for scholarly, computational research.
-Available texts can be accessed at the project’s GitHub page.
+A text creation initiative aiming to publish open, plain text versions of works written over four centuries of Medieval French and related resources for scholarly, computational research.

 The Arab World Publishing Project (AWPP).
 A textual and spatial humanities project building on the Mapping Beirut Print Culture project narrating thematic trends and spatial dimensions of print culture across the Arab and Arabograph publishing world from the 1950s to the present.